 Here’s a sample fasted cardio workout routine you may follow to aid faster weight loss.

 Sample Fasted Cardio Workout Routine

-You can do a mix of cardio and HIIT exercises to get the best of both worlds.
-Not sure how?
-Well, take a look at a sample fasted cardio workout plan below:
+You can do a mix of cardio and HIIT exercises to get the best results.
+Take a look at the sample fasted cardio workout plan:

 - Warm-up – 10 minutes

 - High knees – 3 sets of 20 reps

 - Rope jumps – 3 sets of 50 reps